gberger/COMP590/Final/README.md

 A possible improvement over this is using a K-Max algorithm, which allows us to more efficiently query for the top 10 images, for example.
 Naïve searching and sorting over N images has time complexity of `O(N lg N)`, while getting only the top K has time complexity of `O(N lg K)`.

 Other approaches to this include using other algorithms, such as tree or graph algorithms, or clustering.

+The code for this is available in `src/searcher`, with the CSD comparator being available in `src/comparator`.

 ## Results